 In a sample of older workers experiencing a new health shock, demographic differences in DI application or receipt were even greater.
 Following our conceptual framework, we expanded our regression models to include individuals' health stock, or pre-existing health conditions and functional limitations, which are important components of health capital, and labor market characteristics to reflect the relative benefits of work versus applying for DI, which are implied by common models of labor supply.
-We then examined how demographic details, as well as the importance of detailed health and labor market characteristics as determinants of DI application or receipt.
+We then examined how demographic differences changed in richer models of DI application that included health and labor market details, as well as the importance of detailed health and labor market characteristics as determinants of DI application or receipt.
 With a rich set of controls for health stocks, the severity of health shocks, and labor market factors, we could explain 40 to 60 percent of the variation in DI application among workers after experiencing a health shock.
 However, among workers experiencing a health shock, these health and labor supply characteristics did not explain sharp education gradients for females nor racial differences for males in DI application.